What Is a Good Credit Score?

 - Credit utilization: A ratio that reflects how much of your available credit you’re using compared with how much you have available.
 Credit utilization is usually expressed as a percentage.

-- Loans: How many loans and what kinds they are, such as revolving credit accounts and installment loans.
+- Loans: How many loans you have and what kinds they are, such as revolving credit accounts or installment loans.
 Sometimes this is called your credit mix.

-- Credit age: How long you’ve had your accounts open.
+- Credit age: How long you’ve had your accounts open and have used credit.
 But remember, what qualifies as your oldest line of credit depends on what’s being shown in your credit reports.